 Living in Sanur

 When we weren’t travelling, our base on Bali was the resort town of Sanur in the south of the island.
 Sanur is pretty quiet; indeed its local nickname is ‘Snore’ (*), but this suited us just fine.
 Our apartment was 10 minutes’ walk from the beach; we were relatively close to the offices of the company we were consulting for; we had local restaurants on our doorstep and, best of all, it was quiet!

 (*) Although it is common knowledge that Sanur earned its nickname because it is rather quiet, it may also be down to the correct pronunciation of the spelling – sah-noor?

-We had a nice two-bed apartment on the top floor that was only slightly marred by sketchy internet connection and the fact that the guy next door had decided to build a bloody great big concrete wall right opposite our balcony, blocking both the view and the natural light.
+We had an agreeable two-bed apartment on the top floor that was only slightly marred by sketchy internet connection and the fact that the guy next door had decided to build a bloody great big concrete wall right opposite our balcony, blocking both the view and the natural light.
 We never got to meet him but what a nice, considerate guy he must have been!

 In terms of distance, Sanur is only 13km from Kuta (best described as Australia’s Benidorm), but it is a world away in every other sense and if you are of a certain age and looking for a relaxed place to hang up your backpack for a month, or more, then Sanur would be a good place to do it.

 Visiting West Bali National Park

 Located in the northwest of the island, close to the ferry terminal for Java, Bali’s only national park is worth visiting.
 The park is not that easy to get to (we visited using private transport) and the accommodation options are limited to either basic guesthouses or relatively high-end resorts but for a healthy dose of savanna and mangrove swamp as well as some of the island’s best diving (Pulau Menjangan), it doesn’t get much better than West Bali National Park.

 Rice Terraces everywhere!